 Buying a home: how to avoid the most common mistakes

 It’s worth knowing what to look out for – and what mistakes to avoid – when buying a home.
 Read our guide to find out what property lenders don’t like and what problems to watch out for.

 A list of properties lenders don’t always like

-Homes of unusual construction - any building that isn’t of standard brick and mortar construction.
+Homes of unusual construction - any building not of standard brick and mortar construction.
 There are still homes built of wattle and daub, cob, concrete or timber frames which can sometimes be covered with asbestos cement.

 High-rise flats - for example, ex-council flats in tower blocks, especially if they have problems with lift maintenance or where most of the other flats are still in the hands of the local authority.